kalamandi/bsapiip/README.md

 # bsapiip
-Request to brawl stars API without allowed IP
+Request to brawl stars API without auth

 You can send requests to the Brawl Stars API from any IP without authorization'